byn3/jenkinsScripts/README.md

 ### Potential Bugs:
 I made this real fast so there are probably bugs, but for now it seems fine AND IT WORKS ON MY MACHINE (this is supposed to be a meta joke).
 If there are any issues that is your fault though. =)

+#### Why did I make dis?
+I'm a pleb without access to download and manage plugins and I needed this info for my project.
+Also scripting is fun.